mahaupt/zip_geosearch/README.md

 # ZIP GeoSearch
-A zipcode search engine in nodejs.
+A zipcode-range search engine in nodejs.
+You put in a zipcode and a range and it gives you
+some infomation about the zipcode and all neaby zipcodes within range.
+Built do be fast.

 ## Installation
 A input csv file that contains your data source.